babiaxr/aframe-babia-components/docs/CONTRIBUTING.md

 ```
 npm run test
 ```
-This will run all the test that you'd created into `tests` folder.
+This will run all the test that you have created in the `tests` folder.

-When a test file includes to create snapshot or videos, will save it into `/screenshots` and `/videos` folders.
+When a test file includes to create snapshots or videos, those will be saved into the `/screenshots` and `/videos` folders.

-While development, if you want to test some tests, you can run cypress using:
+While development, if you want to execute some tests, you can run cypress using:
 ```
 npm run devtest
 ```